Trunks (Dragon Ball)

 Trunks (トランクス, Torankusu) is a fictional character in the Dragon Ball manga series created by Akira Toriyama.
-Within the series, he is the half-Saiyan half-Human son of Vegeta and Bulma and has at least two noteworthy incarnations.
-Trunks makes his debut appearance in chapter #331 "The Young Boy of Mystery", first published in Weekly Shōnen Jump magazine on July 2, 1991, as an unidentified young man who traveled back in time to warn series protagonist Goku and his allies of a deadly new enemy, the Androids of the Red Ribbon Army.
+Within the series, he is the half-Saiyan half-human son of Vegeta and Bulma and has at least two noteworthy incarnations.
+Trunks makes his debut appearance in chapter #331 "The Young Boy of Mystery", first published in Weekly Shōnen Jump magazine on July 2, 1991, as an unidentified young man who traveled back in time to warn Son Goku and his allies of a deadly new enemy, the Androids of the Red Ribbon Army.
 This alternate future timeline incarnation of Trunks, who is usually referred to as "Future Trunks" (未来のトランクス, Mirai no Torankusu) in media to distinguish him from his present-timeline counterpart, is one of the Dragon Ball series' most popular characters and has been praised for his unique role within the series.

-The present-timeline incarnation of Trunks is introduced as an infant during the story arc which features the first appearance of the Red Ribbon Androids.
-This version of Trunks makes recurring appearances as a major character in the Dragon Ball Z, Dragon Ball Super and various other media such as Dragon Ball GT and films produced by Toei Animation.
+The present-timeline incarnation of Trunks is introduced as an infant during the Cell/Android arc, which features the first appearance of the Red Ribbon Androids.
+This version of Trunks makes recurring appearances as a major character in the Dragon Ball Z, Dragon Ball Super, and various other media such as Dragon Ball GT and films produced by Toei Animation.

 Voice actors

-In the original Japanese version of the entire Dragon Ball Z anime series and in all other media, Trunks is voiced by Takeshi Kusao.
+In the original Japanese version of the entire Dragon Ball Z anime series and in all other media, Trunks is voiced by Takeshi Kusao with the only exception being in Dragon Ball Daima, where a mini Trunks was voiced by Tsubasa Yonaga.
 Akira Toriyama stated that it was difficult to decide on Present Trunks' voice.
 The producer at Toei Animation and the editorial department discussed that, perhaps, it would be better if they changed to a different voice actor for the child version.
-At that time, the serialization was still going on, and Toriyama did not know how the manga story would end; young Trunks might have ended up growing up and the story might have continued to the same time period when teenage Trunks returned to the future.
-In that case, if the voice actor would have been changed, it would have sounded strange.
+At that time, the serialization was still going on, and Toriyama did not know how the manga story would end; young Trunks might have ended up growing up, and the story might have continued to the same period when teenage Trunks returned to the future.
+In that case, if the voice actor had been changed, it would have sounded strange.
 Eventually, Kusao ended up also voicing Trunks as a child and, after listening a few times, Toriyama felt that it was the right choice.
 However, the cries given by the character's infant form were provided by Hiromi Tsuru in an uncredited role.

-In the English-language dub by Funimation, Eric Vale voices him both as a teen and as an adult in all Dragon Ball media, while Laura Bailey voices him as a child in the series, as well as the movie, Dragon Ball Z: Battle of Gods, as well as the other non-canon movies.
+In the English-language dub by Funimation, Eric Vale voices Trunks as both a teen and an adult in all Dragon Ball media, while Laura Bailey voices him as a child in the series, as well as the movie, Dragon Ball Z: Battle of Gods, as well as the other non-canon movies.
 Alexis Tipton voices him as a child starting from Dragon Ball Super.